fedbiomed/fedbiomed/docs/support/troubleshooting.md

 macOS 14 (1407) or later required, have instead 14 (1406)!
 ```

-If this occurs, you can install `python-itk` by running:

-- On macOS: `brew install python-itk`
+If this occurs, you can install `python-itk` by running `brew install python-itk`
-- On Linux: `sudo apt-get install tk-dev`

 After installing, reinstall the Python version using `pyenv` to ensure the correct setup.